Playwright automation checklist to reduce flaky tests

 Conclusion

-Here's the thing about flaky tests - they're not some unsolvable mystery.
-They're just a puzzle that needs the right approach.
+Here's the thing about flaky tests 👉 they're not some unsolvable mystery.
+They're just puzzles that need the right approach.

 You start with your code (using Playwright's built-in features properly), move to your pipeline (setting up CI to catch and diagnose failures), and wrap it up with good team processes (so problems actually get fixed, not ignored).

 Want to see what your test suite is really telling you?
-Grab a free TestDino trial and find out which tests are actually causing you problems - not just today, but over time.
+Contact us to get TestDino’s trial and find out which tests are actually causing you problems - not just today, but over time.

 FAQs